schklom/Mirror-workflows/README.md

 ## Similar projects

 - [Whisper WASM](https://github.com/ggerganov/whisper.cpp/tree/master/examples/whisper.wasm) - If you want to run Whisper directly in your browser without the need of a server, you can use this project.
+Note that performance for this version is not very good.